Pluggable Neural Machine Translation Models via Memory-augmented Adapters: Discussion

 \paragraph{Granularity Distribution} As mentioned in Section~\ref{sec:memory-construction}, we divide all the phrase pairs into several different parts to reduce the redundancy of information among the decoder layers.
 Our basic idea is that a certain phrase pair only needs to appear in one layer of the decoder.
 The phrase pairs are divided according to their lengths.
 We investigate three ways to distribute the phrase pairs to the decoder layers: (1) {\em long-to-short} where the phrase length decreases from the bottom layer to the top layer; (2) {\em short-to-long} where the phrase length increases from the bottom layer to the top layer; and (3) {\em random} where the memory item of a certain phrase pair is stored by a randomly selected layer.
 Figure~\ref{fig:multi-granu} shows the results of the three ways, where we find short-to-long achieves the best performance.
 We think the reason is that different layers may carry various types of linguistic properties in the Transformer model~\cite{Voita:2019:bottom-up}, which requires information of different granularities.
 When reading the memory, queries from lower layers may contain less contextualized information~\cite{Hewitt:2019:Probe}, thus short phrases are more suitable for them.
 At higher layers, long phrases that can provide more contextualized information performs better.
 We thus use short-to-long as the default setting.

 \paragraph{Effect of Memory Dropout}

-We investigate the performance of two types of memory dropout: (1) {\em item-level memory dropout} that drop each memory item with a certain probability; and (2) {\em layer-level memory dropout} that drop all the memories at a decoder layer with a certain probability.
+We investigate the performance of two types of memory dropout: (1) {\em item-level memory dropout} that drop each item with a certain probability; and (2) {\em layer-level memory dropout} that drop all the memories at a decoder layer with a certain probability.
 Table~\ref{tab:consistent_training} shows the results, where all the models are trained using the overall loss function (i.e., $\mathcal{L}$ in Eq.~(\ref{eq:totloss})).
 We find the layer-level memory dropout performs better.
-In the following experiments, we use layer-level memory dropout by default.
+Therefore, we use layer-level memory dropout by default.

 \paragraph{Effect of Memory Granularity} To validate the necessity of building memory in a multi-granular form, we compare the performance of single- and multi-granular memories.
 Figure~\ref{fig:single-granu} shows the results, where we find using multi-granular memory can achieve lower validation loss, indicating the effectiveness of our method.
-We use multi-granular memory in the following experiments by default.
+We use multi-granular memory in other experiments by default.

 \paragraph{Analysis of Memory Usage} Table~\ref{tab:gate_datastore} shows the effect of different components that are related to memory usage.
 Firstly, we notice that the gated fusion mechanism has a positive effect on translation quality, indicating the necessity of learning an input-dependent interpolation ratio between original model representations and retrieved results.
 In addition, we observe that there is a significant performance drop when using only either the source- or target-side memory.
 These results demonstrate that building parallel memory using phrase pairs is very useful.